steve12345585/SnipeOffice/ucb/README.md

 # Universal Content Broker (UCB)

-Universal Content Broker (has ucps) which do things like convert files to strings in content broker world, or connect LibreOffice with various DMS and fileshare systems like WebDAV, CMIS, or GIO.
+Universal Content Broker (has ucps) which do things like convert files to strings in content broker world, or connect SnipeOffice with various DMS and fileshare systems like WebDAV, CMIS, or GIO.

 The UCPs implement the Universal Content Provider UNO interfaces in